-- Compaq SmartStart and Support Software Release 3.5 or later
+- Compaq SmartStart and Support Software Release 3.4 or later

-- Compaq NT Support Software Utility 2.03 or later
+- Compaq NT Support Software Utility 2.02 or later

 - Microsoft Windows NT Workstation 4.0

 - Microsoft Windows NT Service Pack 3

 - Microsoft Cluster Administrator 1.0

 - Microsoft Internet Explorer 3.02 or later

 Note: To create a cluster, a domain environment is required using TCP/IP as the network protocol.
-As a cluster, both servers as a cluster should be configured to be servers in the domain.
+As a cluster, both servers should be configured to be servers in the domain.
 It is highly recommended that neither server in a cluster be used as a Primary or Backup domain controller.